SaaS Management

 Software license management

 Does anyone actually read the fine print of the software licenses when installing something onto their computer?
 They are lengthy, complex, and riddled with legal language.
-In order to understand, you’d need to have a solid knowledge of both law and computer science, which most people do not.
+In order to understand, you’d need to have a solid knowledge of law and computer science, which most people do not.

-Now imagine being responsible for not one difficult-to-understand contract, but a hundred.
+Now imagine being responsible for not one difficult-to-understand contract but a hundred.
 In a large organization, this is reality.
 How do you manage all of those licenses at once?
 That’s where software license management comes in, which is the process of documenting, reducing, and managing the cost of all of your applications.

-Not only that, but with SaaS, on-premise, and cloud-based software infiltrating the workplace, it’s becoming increasingly difficult to track how many software licenses are truly under one company’s roof.
+With SaaS, on-premise, and cloud-based software infiltrating the workplace, it’s becoming increasingly difficult to track how many software licenses are truly under one company’s roof.
 Software that can be purchased without the express approval of the IT service management department or organization is called shadow IT because of how difficult it is for IT management to trace.

-When you utilize a SaaS system of record like G2 Track, it can assist in standardizing the entire process, identifying how you're using every application in your tech stack, and identify new opportunities for contract integration.
+When you utilize a SaaS system of record like G2 Track, it can assist in standardizing the entire process, identifying how you're using every application in your tech stack, and identifying new opportunities for contract integration.

 “G2 Track gives us a complete view of our SaaS spend and alerts us to abnormalities.
 It helps us identify shadow IT, manage all of our contracts, and it lets us know how many users are using the products we purchase."